26 Strategies To Grow Your Church From Scratch in 2021

 Sometimes lack of growth is because of poor leadership, but not always.
 Be careful not to assume that’s the issue.
 To learn more about other issues within churches that can hinder church growth, check out our free ebook, 5 Bad Habits That Kill Church Growth (And How To Break Them).

 3. CHURCH GROWTH IS ABOUT FOCUSING ON HOLIDAYS

 While it’s true that Easter and Mother’s Day bring in lots of traffic, your growth isn’t contingent upon having perfect services on those holidays.
 It’s about creating a culture that’s consistently dedicated to taking advantage of every opportunity for outreach.

 While holidays offer you unique opportunities to reach larger numbers of visitors, most growth is won or lost during the remainder of the year.
 By developing consistent church-wide habits and attitudes, you’ll be in a better position to take advantage of those special days anyway.

 So How Do You Grow Your Church?

 When you start looking at church growth manuals or checking the internet for strategies to increase your attendance, it’s hard to vet the good suggestions from the bad.
 Are people actually trying the methods they’re suggesting?
 Are they current?
-Do they work to attract and retain younger churchgoers?
+Do they work to attract and retain church members and younger churchgoers?

 That’s what some colleagues and I wanted to find out.
 So we surveyed and interviewed pastors from 100 of America’s fastest-growing churches.
 We asked them what they’ve done and what most contributed to their growth.